okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-design-rate-limits/main/index.md

 The `terraform plan` and `terraform apply` commands have a `refresh=false` option that runs the commands without refresh requests.
 When this option is used, the commands run using the existing state file.

-> **Note:** Run your configuration without refreshing only if admins and other applications aren’t managing your org.
+> **Note:** Run your configuration without refreshing only if admins and other applications aren't managing your org.
 Otherwise, configuration drift can occur and cause errors.

 Use the `refresh=false` option to apply a Terraform configuration:

 1. Open a terminal, and then go to your configuration directory.
 1. Run `terraform plan` to build the plan and verify the changes to your org.
 This command refreshes the state file with the current state of your org to prevent configuration drift.
 1. Verify that the plan includes the desired org changes.
 1. Run `terraform apply -refresh-false` to apply the configuration based on the existing state file.
-This command doesn’t refresh the state file again.
+This command doesn't refresh the state file again.

 ## Set custom rate limits